 Procedure of the two-hour-long study.

-The whole study had a duration of approximately two hours and consisted of five phases: pre-teaching phase, teaching phase, post-teaching phase, interview phase, and end phase (please refer to Fig. 2 for a timeline).
+Each participant came to the lab for a period of approximately two hours in total, and each underwent the same phases: pre-teaching phase, teaching phase, post-teaching phase, interview phase, and end phase (please refer to Fig. 2 for a timeline).
 In the pre-teaching phase, the experimenter welcomed the participants and helped them put on the fitness tracker.
 This was followed by a warm-up session to familiarize the participants with the laboratory setting and the class.
 This phase took about 10-15 minutes and participants spent this time mostly standing or slowly walking around.
 During the teaching phase, the participants held their self-prepared, micro-teaching unit to a class of three trained actors who performed nine, potentially disruptive, classroom events (e.g., chatting with a neighbor, heckling, looking at the phone; see Table ## in the supplementary material for an overview and categorization of all events; also see Fig## for a depiction of the laboratory setting of the micro-teaching unit).
 The teaching unit was video-recorded and lasted about 15-20 minutes.
 Participants spent this time mostly standing or slowly walking around.
 After having completed the micro-teaching unit, in the post-teaching phase, participants were seated at a desk and filled in questionnaires for approximately 10-15 minutes: a brief computer-based questionnaire assessing sociodemographic data (e.g., teaching experience, gender, studied school type, studied school subjects, extracurricular teaching activities), and a short knowledge test that is irrelevant to the present study.
 In the interview phase, the participants watched the video of their own teaching together with the experimenter.
 While doing so, they were given a Stimulated Recall Interview (SRI), during which they answered questions about their subjective appraisal of the classroom events (see instrument section; also see Fig## in the supplementary material for a depiction of the interview setting).
 The interview lasted about 45-60 minutes and the participants’ position was seated.
 The end phase lasted about 10-15 minutes and participants answered in a seated position another questionnaire irrelevant to this study.

 ### Stimulated Recall Interview

-The SRI took place in the interview phase, in which the participants watched their recorded eye-tracking video of the lesson from the ego perspective indicating the participants’ gaze point.
+The SRI took place in the interview phase, in which the participants watched their recorded eye-tracking video of the lesson from the ego perspective, indicating the participants’ gaze point.
 The experimenter stopped the video each time one of the nine classroom events happened and asked a total of eight questions, five of which were open and three closed.
 We assessed – among other questions irrelevant to this study – with two closed questions the teachers’ subjective appraisal of the classroom events that took place during the teaching phase in terms of how subjectively disruptive they were (disruption appraisal) and how confident the participants felt dealing with them (confidence appraisal) with one item each.

 ## Measures